-The black-tailed rattlesnake is a medium-sized species that ranges from 30-42 inches in length.
+The black-tailed rattlesnake is a medium-sized species that ranges from 30 to 42 inches in length.
 True to their name, they can be recognized by their black tail scales.
 This is extremely handy as their body colors can range from brown, black, greens, and yellows.

-The black-tailed rattlesnake can be found from Central Texas, New Mexico, and Arizona in the U.S. They can also be found in Mexico.
+The black-tailed rattlesnake can be found in Central Texas, New Mexico, and Arizona in the U.S. They can also be found in Mexico.

 They can be seen moving straight forward or sidewinding.
-They are a terrestrial rattlesnake, although they can swim.
+They are terrestrial rattlesnakes, although they can swim.
 They can be found in deserts, grasslands, mountainous regions, and rocky areas.
 They have been found at altitudes up to 6900 feet.

-They are a docile rattlesnake and will only rattle when cornered.
-Bites are quite rare, although they do have larger venom glands than most other rattlesnakes.
+They are docile rattlesnakes and will only rattle when cornered.
+Bites are pretty rare, although they have larger venom glands than most other rattlesnakes.
 However, this is due to the toxicity of the venom, which is less toxic and generally not fatal to humans.

 Eastern Diamondback Rattlesnake

-The largest of the rattlesnakes in the Eastern Diamondback rattlesnake, which can reach eight feet in length.
-It is not only the largest in the US but also the largest rattlesnake in the world.
+The largest rattlesnake is the Eastern Diamondback rattlesnake, reaching eight feet in length.
+It is not only the largest in the U.S. but also the largest rattlesnake in the world.
 It boasts the largest fangs and the most potent venom.